 - poor health, fatigue, and hunger.7

-When these barriers are not addressed, homeless children and youth often are unable to attend—or even enroll in—school, which prevents them from obtaining an education and creating further challenges as they transition to adulthood.
-Schools have been mandated with addressing these barriers by raising awareness about the challenges that homeless youth face, implementing policies to limit barriers to enrollment and transportation issues, providing in-school and related services to support homeless youth, conducting outreach to identify homeless youth who may not be attending schools, and involving a coordinator who can help to oversee homeless youth at the local or state level.8
+When these barriers are not addressed, children and youth experiencing homelessness often are unable to attend—or even enroll in—school, which prevents them from obtaining an education and creating further challenges as they transition to adulthood.
+Schools have been mandated with addressing these barriers by raising awareness about the challenges that youth experiencing homelessness face, implementing policies to limit barriers to enrollment and transportation issues, providing in-school and related services to support youth experiencing homelessness, conducting outreach to identify youth impacted by homelessness who may not be attending schools, and involving a coordinator who can help to oversee youth affected by homelessness at the local or state level.8

 Chapin Hall: Youth Homelessness and Education

-This report from Chapin Hall discusses findings from a study that looked at homeless youth from 22 counties across the U.S., including how experiencing homelessness can detrimentally affect education inclduing barriers and recommendations.
+This report from Chapin Hall discusses findings from a study that looked at youth experiencing homelessness from 22 counties across the U.S., including how experiencing homelessness can detrimentally affect education including barriers and recommendations.

 Adolescent Well-Being after Experiencing Family Homelessness

 Formula grants are provided to the 50 states, the District of Columbia, and Puerto Rico based on each state’s share of Title I, Part A funds.
 The outlying areas and the Bureau of Indian Affairs also receive funds.
 These funds are provided so that Local Education Agencies and State Education Agencies can implement the requirements mandated in the McKinney Vento Act.
-For example, this includes: funds for an office to coordinate the education of homeless children and youth in each state; assistance to State Education Agencies to ensure that homeless children, including preschoolers, have equal access to free and appropriate public education (FAPE); and mandates that states review and revise laws and practices that impede such equal access.
+For example, this includes: funds for an office to coordinate the education of children and youth experiencing homelessness in each state; assistance to State Education Agencies to ensure that children experiencing homelessness, including preschoolers, have equal access to free and appropriate public education (FAPE); and mandates that states review and revise laws and practices that impede such equal access.